-Curtis Carr begins his fifth season with Merrimack in 2015-16 and second as Associate Head Coach.
+Curtis Carr is entering his sixth season with Merrimack in 2016-17 and third as Associate Head Coach.

 Carr arrived in North Andover after five years with the Youngstown Phantoms of the United States Hockey League (USHL).
 Carr guided Youngstown to a 23-30-7 record in 2010-11 in his first season as Head Coach and General Manager.
 During his tenure with the Phantoms, he also served as Associate Head Coach and Director of Player Development in 2009-10.

 Carr was named Interim Head Coach at Youngstown on February 16, 2010, but had the interim tag removed on April 1, 2010, with just two games remaining in the Phantoms’ inaugural season at the Tier I USHL level.